 There is also a 5 minute allowance for checking-in just before the official off-peak hours start at 0900 and 1830.
 So if you check-in after 0855 or 1825, the discount will be applied.
-This is because check-in must be done at the card readers on the platform (not on the train) so you need a bit of extra time for that.
+This is because check-in must be done at the card readers at the station (not on the train) so you need a bit of extra time for that.

 Kids Vrij (Kids free) – This subscription allows children aged 4-11 to travel free with an accompanying adult at any time.
 The Kids Vrij card is currently free (payment details are required) as a separate product.
 Up to 3 Kids Vrij subscriptions can be added to most of the above discount and free travel cards.
 Children require their own OV-chip card for travel.

-Bijabonnementen (additional subscriptions) – We have mentioned that some of the cards allow the holder to purchase a second subscription (for a family member) at a reduced rate or add up to 3 Kids Vrij products.
+Bijabonnementen (additional season ticket subscriptions) – Some of the above cards allow the holder to purchase a second subscription (for a family member) at a reduced rate or add up to 3 Kids Vrij products.
 This can only be done logging into ‘Mijn NS’ account on the NS website and adding a ‘Bijabonnementen’.

 How to Purchase NS Discount and Free Travel Cards